 Extended Outpatient Programming (Level 1)

-This is the next step in Pathways’ continuum of care.
+Most of Pathways clients are extended outpatient clients.
 Extended Outpatient services are provided in regularly scheduled sessions which do not exceed nine treatment hours a week.
 This programming is also offered at a variety of times, demonstrating Pathways’ responsiveness to clients’ needs.

 Continuing Care Programming